-JAX is a sweet-natured, gentle giant (possibly Maine Coon).
-All he really wants is: a full belly; a safe, quiet environment (no dogs or young kids); 2-3 play-times and cuddle-times per day; and fresh air with hopefully views of critters outside.
+JAX is a friendly, loving and playful boy (a big Maine Coon-mix!).
+All he really wants is: a full belly; a safe, quiet environment (no dogs or young kids); 2-3 play-times and cuddle-times per day; and views of critters outside.
 Jax has gorgeous long fur that’s gray with a cream-colored undercoat.
 He has huge paws, a massive head, and an incredibly fluffy tail.

 When Jax stands on his hind legs he can place his paws and chin on kitchen or bathroom counters.
 For such a big cat, Jax is very agile, quick, and athletic.
-He is energetic and enthusiastic and loves to play, chase, and jump with all sorts of toys, especially his wand toys and play mat.
-He is gradually figuring out how much fun the laser pointer (red dot) can be.
+He is very energetic and enthusiastic and loves to play, chase, and jump with all sorts of toys, especially his wand toys and play mat.
+He is good at entertaining himself and responding to interactive play with humans.
+Jax is gradually figuring out how much fun the laser pointer (red dot) can be.
 Jax also has very expressive eyes and a large vocabulary – it is easy to figure out what he is feeling and what he wants.
 He is an intelligent, independent cat that tends to be the initiator in the activities he’s interested in.
 He is a neat eater, a meticulous groomer, and insists on having two litter boxes!

 Jax is a lucky boy.
 He came into our care after coming to an emergency vet with a urinary blockage.
-Because it takes time to clear a blockage (typically 2-3 days of hospitalization with a urinary catheter and medication), this procedure is very expensive.
+Because it takes time to clear a blockage (typically 2-3 days of hospitalization with a urinary catheter, medication, blood work and careful monitoring), this procedure is very expensive.
 Without treatment, this condition is fatal (toxins back up into the kidneys).
-He will need special food for life to prevent future blockages and careful monitoring.
+He is on special prescription food for life to prevent future blockages and careful monitoring is needed.
 Sadly, because his caretaker couldn’t afford or manage his care, Jax was signed over to the vet office after they offered to find a new home for him or a rescue group to help.

 Now in SPCA’s care, Jax is doing great following this procedure.
 Thanks to our supporters, we were able to raise money to help pay for his care.
 Jax is ready for adoption – he’s on special prescription food and needs careful monitoring by his caretaker.